darold/pgtt/README.md

 	make
 	sudo make install

-If the extension will be used by a non-superuser role, you need to add the library to the $libdir/plugins/ directory.

-	export libdir=$(pg_config --pkglibdir)
-	sudo mkdir $libdir/plugins/
-	cd $libdir/plugins/
-	sudo ln -s ../pgtt.so

-Then it will be possible to use it using `session_preload_libraries = 'pgtt'` in postgresql.conf To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.
+Then it will be possible to use it using `session_preload_libraries = 'pgtt'` in postgresql.conf

+To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.
 For example: